nichenqin/loadbar/README.md

 ### element

-you can use your own HTML element which is not fixed at the top of screen.
+You can use your own HTML element which is not fixed at the top of screen.

 type: `<String>` or `HTMLElement`